erviveksoni/alexa-controlled-drone/README.md

          'port' : 8883
 }
 ````
+- Save changes and close the file
+- Open command line and type
+`pip3 install AWSIoTPythonSDK -t .` to download AWSIoTPythonSDK inside the `lambda_function` directory
+- Create a zip package with only the **contents** of the `lambda_function` directory

+    `zip -9r lambda.zip AWSIoTPythonSDK* certs/* iot_send_client.py lambda_function.py alexa_response_builder.py`
+- At this point you should have a zip file `lambda.zip` ready to be uploaded to AWS Lambda function

+#### Upload Lambda Function Package
+- Back on the Lambda function console, from the Designer section, click the lamda function icon
+- Expand the `Code entry type` dropdown and select `Upload a .zip file`
+- Click `Upload` button and browse and select the `lambda.zip` file
+- Click `Save` button on the top right corner to save changes

+You should now be able to see your code in the online code editor interface of AWS Lambda.

 ### Setting up Raspberry Pi Operating System
 We will setup Raspberry Pi in headless mode to get the optimal usage of RAM and CPU.
 There are many good posts on how to setup Raspbian Buster Lite on the Raspberry Pi Zero in [Headless Mode](https://desertbot.io/blog/setup-pi-zero-w-headless-wifi/)